gep13/gep13/input/blog/cant-access-office365-from-office-hub-on-wp7.md

 Title: 'Can’t access #Office365 from Office Hub on #WP7'
 Published: 20/8/2011
 Tags:
-- Office Hub
+- office hub
-- SharePoint Online
+- sharePoint online
-- Windows Phone 7
+- windows phone 7
 ---

 As some of you may know, I have been using the [Office365](http://www.gep13.co.uk/blog/configure-dns-settings-for-office-365) for some time now.
 I use it both for my personal email accounts, as well as the email accounts for the [Aberdeen Developers .Net User Group](http://www.aberdeendevelopers.co.uk/).
 Personally, I think it is a great product, however, I have recently found out something rather _**annoying**_ (that was the polite version of the word I wanted to use).